OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 * A) the PI Controller, implied and self-asserted (MINIMUM MVCR)
 * B) and/or Explicit Consent - defined by explicit reference to authoritative policy i.e. regulation,
 * C) and/or Explicit Sharing of PI to specified 3rd Party, ref contract of sharing - defined by scope requirements
-* D) and/or defined by functional scope, i.e. attribute level permissions - defined by controller, regulation,  PI Subject (Like UST), regulation and or a specific technical requirement.
+* D) and/or defined by scope, i.e. attribute level permissions - defined by controller, regulation,  PI Subject (Like UST), regulation and or a specific technical requirement.

 The receipt has the Consent Type field in which the scope can be defined as 'MINIMUM MVCR' 'Explicit', 'Compliant' , Consent Type.
 Explicit indicates conformance with the MVCR explicit requirements, complaint is for linking to jurisdictional or domain specific notice requirements, and 3rd party explicit is for granular sharing consent requirements.

 MINIMUM MVCR is for all types of implied or expressed consent, but has no compliance claims besides proof of consent.
 Providing flexibility for implementation and adoption without the burden of legal compliance obligations for the implementor. (see conformance table) A consent type can be created as a profile and externally referenced here.  i.e. published on Customer Commons  for a UST Terms Set.

 For the MINIMUM MVCR ONLY goto section 6.3.
 MINIMUM MVCR CONFORMANCE GUIDE

-(Editors Note: v0.8 has  discussed and is close to a consensus for MINIMUM MVCR, which has been the focus of the consent receipt generator (http://api.consentreceipt.org) and the testing for drafting this v0.8.  (put in URL of kantar demo - here )
+(Editors Note: v0.8 has  discussed and is close to a consensus for MINIMUM MVCR, which has been the focus of the consent receipt generator (http://api.consentreceipt.org) and the testing for drafting this v0.8.  (put in URL of Kantara demo - here )

- v0.8 (this draft) meets the requirement of providing a Minimum MVCR, but also the structure for the Minimum MVCR to be extensible to the maximum MVCR.
+ v0.8 (this draft) meets the requirement of providing a Minimum MVCR, but also the specification for the maximum MVCR.
 I,e.
 The most explicit a consent receipt could be.

-The extensions for conformance to explicit consent and for meeting compliance requiremenst are at various levels of spec review and testing by the WG.
-As a result only the MINIMUM MVCR Guide - in this v.08 is a candidate for public review, 4-6.3, and the remaining spec is meant for internal  Kantara review.
+The extensions for conformance to explicit consent and for meeting compliance requirements are at various levels of spec review and testing by the WG.
+As a result only the MINIMUM MVCR Guide - in this v.08 is a candidate for public review, 4-6.3, and the remaining spec is meant for internal  review.

 ### 3 Notational Conventions for Conformance